Where Do High-Nets Keep Their Money?

 Simply, penguins are remarkable creatures.
 They are family-oriented.
 They are highly adaptable to both heat and cold.
 Penguins swim underwater at speeds of up to 24 to 40 kilometers per hour.

-Yet when they step on a shore, penguins become somewhat clumsy and ultra-slow, waddling at 3–6 km/h at most.
+Yet when they step onshore, penguins become somewhat clumsy and ultra-slow, waddling at 3–6 km/h at most.

 The penguin metaphor reflects UHNWIs and HNWIs owners and the transfer issue.
-They’re highly skilled people in building the first generation of wealth.
+They’re highly skilled people at building the first generation of wealth.

-However, the task of passing it to the next generations within their family is a penguin-on-shore thing to them.
+However, the task of passing it to the next generations within their family is a “penguin-on-shore” thing to them.
 The majority show lackluster results.
-Statistics are not on their side either.
-7 out of 10 family wealth transfers fail.
+Statistics are not on their side–7 out of 10 family wealth transfers fail.

-Our report shows that families with a net worth from $3 million to $100 million are most at risk during the transfer.
+Penguin Analytics shows that families with a net worth from $3 million to $99 million are most at risk during the transfer.
 They account for 75% of total losses in this process.

 A study indicated that only 2% know that, on average, up to 31% of family wealth is lost during transfer due to gaps in data.